raspberrypilearning/amazing-image-identifier/en/step_7.md

 ipconfig
 ```

-You will get a lot of information back, but just find the line that begins with `IPv4 Address` — the number on that line is what you need.
+You should get a lot of information back, but just find the line that begins with `IPv4 Address` — the number on that line is what you need.
 --- /collapse ---

 --- collapse ---
 ---
-title: Finding your IP address on Mac OS
+title: Find your IP address on macOS
 ---
 In your terminal, run this command: